Parallelizing nvcc

 when the file generated by cicc

-is processed later, that
+is processed later,

-is when the *.fatbin.c
+that is when the *.fatbin.c

 file needs to exist.
-So in this
+So in

-B is a fatbinary command) both reference the same
+which B is a fatbinary command) both reference the same

 *.fatbin.c